-U.S. Department of Commerce Invests $1 Million to Support Critical Infrastructure at Port of Port Arthur, Texas
+U.S. Department of Commerce Invests $3 Million in CARES Act Recovery Assistance to Increase Export Opportunities at the Port of Port Arthur in Texas

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.